SoftUni-Internal/interactive-content/EN/06-Joins-Subqueries-And-Indices/Lesson.md

-# Joins, Subqueries and Indices
+# Joins Subqueries And Indices